michaellee/old-michaelsoolee.com/about/index.md

 Hey there!
 I'm Michael.

-I live in the Triangle.
+I live in Cary, North Carolina.

 By night (and early mornings), together with a buddy of mine, we run a [software company called Herelde](http://www.herelde.com) that makes nice things.

 By day, I'm a front-end architect at a company that [enables music artists](http://www.reverbnation.com) to pursue their dreams.

-I share [tips and tricks](http://www.appmanuals.com) that I've found useful on the iPhone, iPad and Mac.

 My curriculum vitae can be found on [Linkedin](https://www.linkedin.com/in/hellomichaellee).

 This site is where I mostly chronicle life and things I geek out about.

+Let's connect on twitter [@hellomichaellee](https://twitter.com/hellomichaellee) or shoot me an email at hellomichaellee [at] gmail [dot] com.

 # Nerd talk